-As at August 11, 2020, the business environment of the Company and strategies adopted by management remain unchanged from those described in BGSI's 2019 annual MD&A, except for the disruption caused by the COVID-19 pandemic as further described under the heading of "Business Risks and Uncertainties" and as described in BGSI's first quarter report of 2020.
+As at November 11, 2020, the business environment of the Company and strategies adopted by management remain unchanged from those described in BGSI's 2019 annual MD&A, except for the disruption caused by the COVID-19 pandemic as further described under the heading of "Business Risks and Uncertainties" and as described in BGSI's first and second quarter reports of 2020.
+In addition to the business environment & strategy described in BGSI's 2019 annual MD&A, Boyd has announced that it expects to generate growth sufficient to double the size of its business over the five year period from 2021 to 2025, based on 2019 revenues, implying an average annual growth rate of 15 percent.